Raising and forming your fund

 Finding your anchors

-When you’re forming your fund, you’ll need both anchor investors and consultants.
+When you’re forming your fund, you may need to identify both anchor investors, who will make a meaningful allocation to your fund, and consultants, who can help you to identify prospective limited partners.
 After all, fundraising is a momentum game—and many institutions like to piggyback off of one another.

 Start by looking for your anchors, the LPs who make the largest investments to your fund.
 Generally, if you get a well-regarded institutional lead on your side, other companies and investors will want to jump on the bandwagon.
 However, because LPs generally don’t want to comprise more than 10% to 15% of a fund, you need to get the support of a few different institutional LPs to gain momentum and create enough buzz around your fund.